MrMiniou/ICS4U_2021-2022/ICS3U/Days 12-14/Note 4 - Custom Classes.md

     print("{} used {} attack!".format(self.name, attack_name))
 ```

-The `self` keyword is passed in all methods.
+The `self` keyword is passed in all methods that use any of the class's fields.
 Field names begins with `self.` when they are being used in a method in order to distinguish between them from the parameters of the method.

 When we create an object from a custom class, we call its **constructor**.
 The constructor has the same name as the class, including the initial capital letter.
 Whenever we call any method from the class, we omit the `self` parameter.